PassivePicasso/ThunderKit/README.md

 ## Redistributable  Libraries

-If you need to create asset libraries that other developers need to depend on use [UnityPackages](assetlink://Packages/com.passivepicasso.thunderkit/Editor/Core/Data/UnityPackage.cs) to simplify that process.
+If you need to create asset libraries that other developers need to depend on, use [UnityPackages](assetlink://Packages/com.passivepicasso.thunderkit/Editor/Core/Data/UnityPackage.cs) to simplify that process.
 UnityPackages provide you with the ability

 ### Using UnityPackages